 In a large bowl, mix all of the dry ingredients (except topping ingredients).

-Add milk and stir until everything is well-incorporated.
+Add the milk mexture to the dry ingredients and stir until well-combined.

-Place in fridge and allow it to set up overnight.
+Place in fridge and allow it to set up overnight (or at least 4 hours)

 Remove from fridge.
-And divide oatmeal between 3 bowls/glasses.
+Divide oatmeal between 2-3 bowls/glasses.

 In a small bowl, mix together all of the frosting ingredients.
 Top each glass with a dollop of the frosting.